Coherent transport through graphene nanoribbons in the presence of edge disorder: Tight-binding simulation of graphene band structure

 where we have set $E(k_K) = 0$.
 Note that the above expansion ignores both the length scale of the graphene lattice constant $a=1.4$ \AA\ and the preferred directions of the lattice due to the discrete lattice symmetry.
+In this low-$k$ limit, the Hamiltonian, equation (\ref{H_Graph_TB}), can be approximated by the Dirac Hamiltonian,

-An analytic solution of Eq.~({\ref{Eq:Semenoff}) for an infinitely extended graphene sheet yields plane waves $\ket k$ where the direction of the $k$ vector $\theta_k$,
+with $\vec{\sigma}$ and $\vec{\tau}$ being the Pauli spin matrices acting on the pseudo-spin and valley degrees of freedom.
+Analytic solutions for an infinitely extended graphene sheet described by equation ({\ref{Eq:Dirac}) yields plane waves $\ket k$ where the angle of the $k$ vector $\theta_k$,